eyereasoner/eye/eyelet/beetle6/README.md

-# 🪲 Beetle–Nice Example – Disjunction Elimination in N3 Logic (eyelet)
+# 🪲 Beetle–Nice Example – Disjunction Elimination in N3 Logic

 This example shows **disjunction elimination** carried out by the [**EYE** reasoner](https://github.com/eyereasoner/eye) using the **eyelet** surface for N3 logic.
 It is an extended variant of the classic “Beetle” puzzle: the only way to avoid contradiction is to conclude that **the Beetle is *nice***.